johans-work/berserk/README.md

 Most programmable keyboards don't come with layout instructions, and though solving puzzles are fun, this can obstructs your real work.
 Get a running start with berserk, or grab whatever works for you.
 Berserk isn't so much original as it is inevitable for anyone with similar requirements.
 I've also written a [custom keyboard guide](https://github.com/johans-work/custom-keyboard-guide).

-### phase 1: eliminated all mod keys on the bottom row, the num row, and the fn row.
+## phase 1: eliminate all mod, num, and fn keys

 - [ ] We adopt the hhkb ctrl position at caps lock, and swap it with tab on tap, ctrl on hold.
 - [ ] If you only have one space bar, swap it with space on tap, shift on hold.